d0x2f/d0x2f.github.io/blog/content/the-vhs-project/index.md

   video_rf.flac video_decoded.tbc
 ```

-This produces a decoded file ready to be processed into a conventional
+This produces a decoded `video_decoded.tbc` file which we can use to
-video file in an `mkv` container using the provided `tbc-video-export`
-tool:
+create the video once we have the audio components decoded.
+You can
+analyze the `video_decoded.tbc` file with the `ld-analyze` tool to
+inspect each frame.
+It has lots of useful visualisations to help tune
+your pipeline.
+Of note is the black SNR chart which will tell you
+roughly how clean your signal is.

+### HiFi Audio Component

+### Linear Audio Component

+### Muxing it together

 ```sh
 tbc-video-export video_decoded.tbc
 ```

-### Audio Component

-If your tape has Hi-Fi audio data, then you should of course prefer
-that over the linear audio.
-If not, then you need to mux the linear
-audio into the video.

 ## Tuning the Signal Capture